-The following sets forth the names, ages, positions and offices held by all executive officers of Cohu as of February 18, 2021.
+The following sets forth the names, ages, positions and offices held by all executive officers of Cohu as of February 10, 2022.
 Executive Officers serve at the discretion of the Board of Directors, until their successors are appointed.

-Age Position 51 President and Chief Executive Officer 59 Vice President, Finance and Chief Financial Officer 61 Senior Vice President, Global Customer Group 57 Vice President, Corporate Development, General Counsel and Secretary 54 Senior Vice President and General Manager, Semiconductor Test Group 59 61 57
+Name Age Position Luis A. Müller 52 President and Chief Executive Officer Jeffrey D. Jones 60 Vice President, Finance and Chief Financial Officer Christopher G. Bohrson 62 Senior Vice President, Global Customer Group Thomas D. Kampfer 58 Vice President, Corporate Development, General Counsel and Secretary Ian P. Lawee 55 Senior Vice President and General Manager, Semiconductor Test Group

 Dr. Müller has been the President and Chief Executive Officer of Cohu since December 28, 2014.
-His previous roles at Cohu include serving as President of Cohu's Semiconductor Equipment Group ("SEG") from 2011 to 2014; Managing Director of Rasco GmbH ("Rasco") from 2009 to 2011; Vice President of Delta Design's High Speed Handling Group from 2008 to 2011; and Director of Engineering at Delta Design from 2005 to 2008.
+His previous roles at Cohu include serving as President of Cohu's Semiconductor Equipment Group ("SEG") from 2011 to 2014; Managing Director of Rasco GmbH ("Rasco") from 2009 to 2010; Vice President of Delta Design's High Speed Handling Group from 2008 to 2010; and Director of Engineering at Delta Design from 2005 to 2008.
 Prior to joining Cohu, Dr. Müller spent nine years at Teradyne Inc., where he held management positions in engineering and business development.
+Dr. Müller also serves as a director for Celestica Inc., a solutions-based company providing design, manufacturing and hardware platform and supply chain solutions.